 No items found.

-The Subway is a beautifully designed and crafted relic of Victorian construction, built to provide access to the Crystal Palace for first-class rail passengers.
-It will shortly be reopened for the first time in many years, following completion of a major restoration project.
+The Grade II* listed Crystal Palace Subway is a beautifully designed and crafted relic of Victorian construction, built to provide access to the Crystal Palace for first-class rail passengers.
+In September 2024 a major restoration project was completed, just in time for its 160th anniversary in 2025.

 Posted: